tobin-wainer/elk/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the new feature you'd like**
 A clear and concise description of what you want to happen.
-E.g. "I love how ``elk`` can create lightcurves, but I think a great improvement would be for it to also fold my laundry."
+E.g. "I love how ``elk`` can create light curves, but I think a great improvement would be for it to also fold my laundry."

 **Any suggestions for how to implement this**
 Is there a particular way you would implement this?
 How could this integrate into the existing code?